LINC-BIT/k8sSimulator/README.md

 # 2. K8sSim framework

-## 2.1 Kubernetes Simualtion：responsible for the scheduling of ***generic workloads*** in Kubernetes simulation scheduler (For a generic workload, tasks in a job are submitted to excute sequentially)
+## 2.1 Kubernetes Simualtion
+It is responsible for the scheduling of ***generic workloads*** in Kubernetes simulation scheduler (For a generic workload, tasks in a job are submitted to excute sequentially)
 ![image](kubernetes.png)

 ### 2.1.1 k8s-simulator-prop：Kubernetes simualtion scheduler